taylorjg/word-shower-react/README.md

 # Description

-We had the wonderful @luciavelasco working with us as a contractor for a year at Disney Streaming.
+We had the wonderful [Lucia Velasco](https://github.com/luciavelasco) working with us as a contractor for a year at Disney Streaming.
 This project is based on her brilliant [word-shower](https://github.com/luciavelasco/word-shower) repo.

 It differs in these ways: